Corona emergency brake: Berlin experts pass a devastating verdict shortly after the start – initially “no effect”

 Law professor criticizes Corona measure: “Blatant violation of fundamental rights”

 He sees a good chance of success for the complaints, said the professor of public law at the University of Augsburg, Josef Franz Lindner spark-Newspapers from Friday.
-“Measures such as the curfew, which is based on a questionable incidence figure and does not contain any exemptions for vaccinated or recovered people, are clearly disproportionate and a blatant violation of fundamental rights.”
+“Measures such as the curfew, which is based on a questionable incidence figure and does not include any exception for vaccinated or recovered people, are clearly disproportionate and a blatant violation of fundamental rights.”

 Lindner therefore expects that the Federal Constitutional Court will decide in the next two to three weeks whether parts of the emergency brake should be temporarily suspended. (frs with material from AFP)